 5.1 The tensile strength and elongation at break of rubber when tested on dumb-bell test piece in accordance with the method given in IS 3400 (Part 1) shall be minimum of 1 MPa and 400 percent, respectively.

-5.2 When test pieces are subjected to ageing for 168 h at 70 1 °C in accordance with the method given in IS 3400 (Part 4), change from original value of tensile strength and elongation, tested in accordance with IS 3400 (Part 1) shall be +10-25 and +0-25 percent, respectively.
+5.2 When test pieces are subjected to ageing for 168 h at 70 °C 1 °C in accordance with the method given in IS 3400 (Part 4), change from original value of tensile strength and elongation, tested in accordance with IS 3400 (Part 1) shall be +10-25 and +0-25 percent, respectively.

-5.3 The rubber used for outer case shall withstand boiling for two hours and latex rubber for liner and cone shall withstand autoclaving for 30 min at 100-kPa pressure.
+5.3 The rubber used for outer case shall withstand boiling for 2 h and latex rubber for liner and cone shall withstand autoclaving for 30 min at 100-kPa pressure.

 6 CHEMICAL PROPERTIES OF RUBBER